Continuing Education Activity

 Aminoglycoside-induced ototoxicity has been reported to occur in 2 to 45% of adults.
 The ototoxicity can be vestibular and/or cochlear and is typically dose-dependent.
 Gentamicin, streptomycin, and tobramycin more commonly cause vestibular damage, while amikacin and kanamycin (discontinued use in the USA) result in more cochlear damage.
 Studies have found that aminoglycosides seem to create reactive oxygen species within the inner ear; this, in turn, causes damage to the vestibular and cochlear sensory cells along with cochlear neurons.
 Often the vestibular loss is salvageable while hearing loss is irreversible.

 Nephrotoxicity due to aminoglycosides may appear in up to 10 to 25% of patients.
 In patients receiving aminoglycoside therapy, renal tubular toxicity decreased blood flow to the kidneys, and reduced GFR most commonly causes the nephrotoxicity seen.
 Renal effects with aminoglycosides generally are reversible.
 Furthermore, there are risk factors associated with the development of aminoglycoside-induced nephrotoxicity, including dehydration, pregnancy, and hepatic dysfunction.
-Taking other medications concurrently with aminoglycosides that can cause nephrotoxicity, such as NSAIDs, cyclosporine, and diuretics, also put a patient at risk for renal problems.
+Taking other medications concurrently with aminoglycosides that can cause nephrotoxicity, such as NSAIDs, cyclosporine, and diuretics, also puts a patient at risk for renal problems.
 It is important to monitor patient renal function when taking aminoglycosides.

 Aminoglycosides have also demonstrated correlations with neuromuscular blockade.
 Although this is less common than ototoxicity and nephrotoxicity, patients with diseases affecting the neuromuscular junction and patients using medications prolonging neuromuscular blockade, most notably calcium channel blockers, should be cautious when using aminoglycosides.